PO-LAB/Intelligent-Manufacturing-Systems/Genetic_Algorithm/Genetic_Algorithm.md

 <img src="https://github.com/PO-LAB/Intelligent-Manufacturing-Systems/blob/master/Genetic_Algorithm/GA_Obj.png" alt="GitHub" width="425" height="69"/>
 </div>

-Then, we use this case to show the step by step guide to coding.
+Then, we use this case to show the step by step guide for coding.
 <br>
-Notice that algorithm design still may be a little different.
+Notice that the algorithm design may be a little different.

 ### Encoding and Decoding ###
 For solving this numerical problem, chromosomes are encoded using binary string.